 In other words, you don't have to just go after narrow markets to be a niche marketer.
 You can narrow your message, your theme, your product's features, your offerings, the results you promise, or a combination of any of these.

-Offline, being everything to everyone is understandable to a certain degree since, geographically, you invariably reduce foot traffic to your retail store.
-Online, however, marketing to smaller niches can work since a market will expand and is easier to reach.
+Online, however, marketing to smaller niches can work well since a market will expand and is easier to reach.